Skip to content

 Will the Fed increase interest rates by 50+ bps after the July 2026 meeting?

-The market assigns near-zero probability to the Federal Reserve hiking rates by 50 basis points or more following its July 2026 meeting, reflecting expectations that the current tightening cycle will be long over and the Fed will more likely be in a holding pattern or easing cycle by mid-2026.
+The market assigns virtually zero probability to the Federal Reserve hiking rates by 50 basis points or more following its July 2026 FOMC meeting, reflecting extreme confidence that such aggressive tightening is essentially impossible given current economic conditions and the Fed’s recent pivot toward easing.

 Current Odds